anushri-sharma/Google-IT-Support-Certificate/Course 2 - The Bits and Bytes of Computer Networking/Module 1 - Introduction to Networking/Cables.md

 💡 **Common copper categories and differences**
   – **Cat 5**: older standard, largely replaced in modern installations.
   – **Cat 5e**: improved against interference; reduces **crosstalk**, so fewer retransmissions and better effective throughput.
+  - Cat 5e cable make it less likely that data needs to be retransmitted.
+That means, on average, you can expect more data to be transferred in the same amount of time.
   – **Cat 6**: stricter internal specifications to further reduce crosstalk; supports **higher speeds and reliability** but can have a **shorter maximum distance at higher speeds** and is more expensive.
+  - **Cat 6** cables can transfer data faster and more reliably than Cat 5e cables can, but because of their internal arrangement, they have a shorter maximum distance when used at higher speeds.

 🛑 **Crosstalk and retransmission implications**
   – **Crosstalk**: an electrical pulse on one wire being detected on another, causing errors.